tgh-apil/Reusable-N95-Respirator/README.md

 *Medium term challenge*
 - Send samples to partners (lakehead, queen's, others who enquire)
 - Funding
-- Multi-site testing for reproducibility and validation.
+- Multi-site testing for reproducibility and validation: *on hold*.
-- Reduce silicone load of SSM by 25%
+- Reduce silicone load of SSM by 25% and reduce production time and labour
 - Industry partner(s) to produce own mask body and/or disseminate SSM and upscale option(s).
 - Medical Grade filter sourcing, preferred non-HME as they produce condensation on wearer-side (DAR, Intersurgical)
 - Comparative estimation of *Benefit*, *Cost* and *Time* to producing first 1000 units.